nikosmak/lda-multisubject-classification/README.md

 <b>springer_lda.model</b> and <b>springer.dictionary</b> <b>must be deleted if they exist</b>.

 If they exist, the training process and the dictionary initialization will be skipped since the cached ones will be used.
+It is important to note that the cached model and dictionaries references are kept in separate files which are specific per each OS.

+* For Mac OSX in the folder: /var/folders/6c/cbvl4hld7fnb2tq6ddg50nn40000gn/T
+* For Linux in the folder: /tmp
+For Mac OSX and Linux, the contents of the aforementioned folders are deleted upon reboot.
+So if you want to use the cached models you should back up the contents of those folders and restore them when you want to run the algorithm.